Blog

 Buy to let investing is expensive, illiquid, needs your ongoing management and doesn’t provide the same returns as global stock markets.

-So to achieve your financial goals: invest for the long term, accept risk is a necessary part of investing, invest in a mix of global assets and don’t pay more than you need to.
+So to achieve your financial goals: invest for the long term, accept risk as a necessary part of investing, invest in a mix of global assets and don’t pay more than you need to.